igorcasmarques/igorcasmarques.github.io/my-story/6-graduation-byu.md

 ## One quarter century down

-When I turned 25 in the spring of '13, I'd been married for a year and a half and had been accepted to the master's program in [music composition at the University of Utah](https://music.utah.edu/students/programs-degrees.php#comp) (the U).
+When I turned 25 in the spring of '13, I'd been married for a year and a half and had been accepted to the master's program in [music composition at the University of Utah](https://music.utah.edu/students/programs-degrees.php#comp) (U of U).
 They offered me a full-tuition scholarship and a graduate assistantship that paid more I had ever earned—a low bar to clear, but nice anyway.

 I went on to graduate *cum laude* from BYU, and felt that I had become a seasoned radio producer after working at Classical 89 for nearly four years.